Hi there, I’m Saf.

 So it seems fitting that the challenge I have set myself is one that will take me across borders, where I’ll explore different places and cultures, and struggle with local languages.
 I think that’s the kind of adventure that Jenny and Troy would have wanted to join me on.

 Some of my earliest travel memories are of family holidays in Italy.
 My mum is Italian, and growing up I spent my summers in northern Lazio in the area where she was born.
 I remember long days splashing about in the inflatable dinghy, balmy evenings where I was allowed to stay up well past my bedtime, and the noise and commotion that dinner with our Italian relatives entailed.

 Like travel, Italy is in my blood.
 So there’s something poetic about walking from my home in London to my other “mother country”.
 It will be a journey into my family’s history, retracing the steps my grandparents took in 1948 when they emigrated to the UK.
-Not literally though, they had the good sense to fly.
+Not literally though, they had the good sense not to walk.
 So it will, in many ways, be a journey of self discovery.
 I’ll learn a lot about myself and will have time to reflect, something we often don’t make time for in our busy lives.